Here is what to expect from the next episode of Channel 4's Ackley Bridge

-After last week's visit to the fictional Yorkshire mill town, what can we expect from episode nine of Ackley Bridge?
+After last week's visit to the fictional Yorkshire mill town, what can we expect from the penultimate episode of Ackley Bridge?

-While Alya (Maariah Hussain) lives a life of privilege, Cory's (Sam Retford) family has fallen apart and he has to visit a food bank.
-When Cory makes a snarky comment, Alya posts a picture of him but it backfires badly: he's humiliated, and suddenly she's a pariah.
+With the GCSE exams looming Missy (Poppy Lee Friar) loses her bottle and quits school in favour of starting a family with Aaron (Adam Fielding).
+Nas (Amy-Leigh Hickman) is furious with her for falling at the last hurdle and, despite an intervention from Mandy (Jo Joyner) and Emma (Liz White), Missy is adamant she's dropping out.

 Read: Who's who in latest series of Ackley Bridge on Channel 4